chrisbrowneanu/ENGN2225/assessment.md

 # System Design Portfolio
 Take a system or design, and improve it using systems engineering techniques.<img src="http://eng.anu.edu.au/courses/ENGN2225/current/data/images/engn-portfolio.png" title="Portfolio Flow" class="right">

+**There are two submission options for this assessment**, as voted by the class:

+*  over the whole semester (as described here)
+*  as a 72-hour take-home exam in Week 12 (described in the News forum in WATTLE)

+Students may use either option, but students who take the semester-long option are required to submit a hardcopy of your plan by the Week 7 lab.

 The System Design Portfolio is an opportunity for individuals to showcase their understanding and extension of themes and concepts in the course.